 The Output Driver Control register is loaded with the contents of the W register by executing the TRIS instruction.
 A '1' from a TRIS register bit puts the corresponding output driver in a High-Impedance mode.
 A '0' puts the contents of the output data latch on the selected pins, enabling the output buffer.
-The only exception is the TOCKI pin, which may be controlled by the OPTION register (see Register 4-2).
+The exceptions are RA3, which is input-only and the TOCKI pin, which may be controlled by the OPTION register (see Register 4-2).